mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 ===================
 Extracted from Don Beck's email suggestions:

-P1: Make it easy to scan patter and singing calls separately.
-(I think this is already there, using the type field which is searchable)
 P1: Make it easy to get from the patter to the singing call (next tip function might do this)
 P1: checkbox for "next tip", allow sort by this field
 P1: checkbox for "favorites", allow sort by this field
-P1: frequency count of play times, allow sort by this field
+P1: frequency count of play times, allow sort by this field (I think Dan has this in the Python player)
 P1: ability to set tempo on a per song basis (should not have to adjust it each time)
       NOTE: does NOT save the last tempo, rather you have to explicitly set it
-P1: ability to set volume, tempo, pitch BEFORE a song is selected.  e.g. preset the volume level, or
-        set tempo to a specific value (if I want to call everything at 122, I could preset it, but if a song has a saved tempo, that would override the setting)
-P1: zero line on the EQ sliders already there: double click to set EQ to zero
 P1: Save EQ for each song
 P1: Ability to set loop points for each song
 P2: Fade out button would be nice (like SqView).
 P1: Singing call indicator (7 segments or equivalent)
-P1: Font resizes when window is resized
+P1: Fonts should resize to be bigger when window is resized to be bigger
 P2: Make buttons bigger (also resize when window resizes?), use keyboard instead for now?
 P2: Modify lists to include X/O for each call!  (stick these in TEXT files)

+P1: ALREADY THERE: Make it easy to scan patter and singing calls separately.
+(I think this is already there, using the type field which is searchable)
+P1: DONE: zero line on the EQ sliders
+P1: ALREADY THERED: double click to set EQ to zero
+P1: DONE: ability to set volume, tempo, pitch BEFORE a song is selected.  e.g. preset the volume level, or
+        set tempo to a specific value (if I want to call everything at 122, I could preset it, but if a song has a saved tempo, that would override the setting)

 ===========================
 Hi Mike,